 For beancurd fans, Ving Kei makes your dreams come true!
 They serve dishes such as stirred thick noodles with tofu and cuttlefish balls.
 Wash this down with a glass of fresh soy milk and call it a day!
 You can also finish your meal with their traditional beancurd dessert which is just melt-in-your-mouth.

 Estabelecimento de Comidas Ving Kei Rua da Tercena, No 47, Edf.
 Kam Fai, R/C Loja A, Macau, +853 28921152

 Loja de Canja Leong Heng Kei 梁慶記

 This is one of the oldest noodle places in Macau and one of the best for local-style noodles in Macau.
 They have been cooking soup noodles for the locals for more than 90 years!
-Situated on a narrow side street, the open kitchen can be a little hard to find if you are walking pass too quickly.
-On the day I visited, I was sat next to the person who makes wonton daily.
-It is amazing to watch how he carefully folds the shrimps into thin slices of egg pastry to form delicate pockets of deliciousness.
+Situated on a narrow side street, the open kitchen can be a little hard to find if you walk too quickly.
+The day we were there, we sat next to the person who makes the wontons daily.
+It was amazing to see how he carefully folded the shrimps into thin slices of egg pastry to form these delicate pockets of deliciousness.
 Definitely worth coming here and having a bowl of noodles if you are in the area!